 It is important to include real gas behaviour in a mass flow controller (MFC), because the ideal gas law can differ significantly from the real gas behaviour, especially near the critical point and vapour pressure line.
 Some important gases, like CO2 and SF6 are at critical tempeture at room temperature, thus real gas compensation is important to achieve high accuracy for these gases.

-The physical properties are also required for calibration and gas conversion, thus an accurate fluid database is necessary te deliver customer requirements.
-Without the Fluidat database, for me as an engineer it would be impossible to accurately predict the behaviour of mass flow controllers, because you require highly accurate property calculations, for example for conversion model for thermal instruments.
+The physical properties are also required for calibration and gas conversion; thus, an accurate fluid database is necessary te deliver customer requirements.
+Without the Fluidat database, for me as an engineer, it would be impossible to accurately predict the behaviour of mass flow controllers, because you require highly accurate property calculations, for example for conversion model for thermal instruments.

 In conclusion, Fluidat is a valuable fluid database when it comes to mass flow meters, both for our internal use and to our customers, either indirect during the calibration process or directly on our website.
 At this moment the database contains fluid data of > 1800 fluids.